cidsinga/Flint-and-Feathers/README.md

 ## Future Development

 Currently this project is stateless.
-I will continue working on this to integrate state and possibly build a webstore within the page instead of linking out to etsy.
+I will continue working on this to integrate state and possibly build a web store within the page instead of linking out to etsy.
 I also plan on formatting the images to all be the same aspect ratio.

 ### License